 Lenore Lyons is our Executive Director.
 Prior to joining GSCORE, Lenore held positions in the public, private and community sectors.
 She worked as a research professor in the university sector for over 15 years and during that time was Director of an Australian Research Council (ARC) Key Centre for Teaching and Research.
 In 2006, she co-founded a successful eco-tourism business in the Great Southern.
 That business was inducted into the Western Australian Tourism Hall of Fame in 2015.

-Lenore currently serves on the Board of Australia’s South West (ASW), Outdoors WA and Trails WA.
+Lenore currently serves on the Board of Australia’s South West (ASW) and Trails WA.

-She has previously served on the Boards of Management of Denmark Tourism Incorporated, the Munda Biddi Trail Foundation, and the Asian Studies Association of Australia
+She has previously served on the Boards of Management of Denmark Tourism Incorporated, the Munda Biddi Trail Foundation, and Outdoors WA.

 Lenore is an enthusiastic hiker and kayaker and takes every opportunity to explore the amazing Great Southern region on land or on the water.